port-labs/port-docs/docs/software-catalog/page/page.md

 | Custom page (generated from save as new page)                                      |     ✅      |              ✅               |    ✅     |     ✅      |

 :::info Default page
-The default page is automatically created when a new Blueprint is created.
+The default page is automatically generated when a new Blueprint is created.
 That page is directly tied to its Blueprint and it cannot be edited or deleted.

-In order to edit or delete the default Blueprint page, the Blueprint itself should be edited or deleted.
+In order to edit or delete the default Blueprint page, you need to edit or delete the Blueprint itself.

-It is possible to filter, sort, group by and use the table widget controls to change the layout of the default Blueprint page directly from the default page.
+It's possible to filter, sort, group by, and use the table widget controls to change the layout of the default Blueprint page directly from the default page.
 :::

-All page operations are available on the right top bar, as shown here: (In accordance with the table above)
+All page operations are available on the right top bar, as shown here: (in line with the table above)

 ![Page operations marked](../../../static/img/software-catalog/pages/PageOperationsMarked.png)

-### Saving views
+### Save a view

 Every change made on a specific page, such as filtering or sorting, enables the `Save this view` button.
 Clicking on it will save the new view for all users.